Ancient87/mythical-mysfits-eks/workshop-1-k8s/README-EKS.md

     $ cd amazon-ecs-mythicalmysfits-workshop/workshop-1-eks
     ```

-3. Deploy the cloud development kit (cdk) stack to setup your workshop environment
+5. Deploy the cloud development kit (cdk) stack to setup your workshop environment.
+This step will take about 20 minutes, so it's suggested you do it as soon as possible and perhaps let it running over a break.

     ```
     $ cd cdk